SAP-samples/btp-developer-guide-cap/documentation/remote-service/develop/extend-app.md

       "dependencies": {
         ....
     ```
-3. Add some additional libraries to the *package.json* for the communication with external systems.
+4. Add some additional libraries to the *package.json* for the communication with external systems.
 In the terminal, go to the project's root folder of the Incident Management application and run the following command:

    ```bash
    npm add @sap-cloud-sdk/http-client@3.x @sap-cloud-sdk/util@3.x @sap-cloud-sdk/connectivity@3.x @sap-cloud-sdk/resilience@3.x
    ```

-4. Import the Business Partner API to your project.
+5. Import the Business Partner API to your project by following one of the below options based on your development environment.
+- If you are in Business Application Studio:
    * In the project explorer, right-click on the project's root folder and select **Upload...**

      ![upload API](./images/upload-api.png)